 What is the best VPN for Samsung Smart TVs?
-Is it actually possible to install VPN on a Samsung Smart TV?
+Is it actually possible to install a VPN on a Samsung Smart TV?
 To begin with, VPN apps are mainly designed to work on Windows PC, Mac, Android, and iOS.
-That means that you could potentially install VPN on a Smart TV as long as it is Android-based.
+That means that you could potentially install a VPN on a Smart TV as long as it is Android-based.
 But what about Samsung Smart TVs?
 Well, the South Korean electronics manufacturer used the Orsay operating system from 2012 until 2015.
-From there on it, Samsung Smart TVs come with the Tizen OS installed.
+Since then, Samsung Smart TVs come with the Tizen OS installed.
 While this operating system is not natively compatible with VPN, there are a couple of workarounds you can use in order to set up a VPN connection on your Samsung Smart TV.

 Best VPNs for Samsung Smart TV and How to Install Them

-As I’ve mentioned above Samsung Smart TVs are not compatible with VPN.
-That basically means you can not directly set up a VPN on them.
-However, you can configure the TV’s DNS server addresses which brings us to Smart DNS proxies.
-Smart DNS is another tool you can use to bypass regional restrictions and unblock streaming channels from the USA, UK, Australia and the rest of the world.
+As I’ve mentioned above Samsung Smart TVs are not compatible with the VPN.
+That essentially means you can not directly set up a VPN on them.
+However, you can configure the TV’s DNS server addresses instead which brings us to Smart DNS proxies.
+Smart DNS proxies are another tool you can use to bypass regional restrictions and unblock streaming channels from the USA, UK, Australia and the rest of the world.